 Tanzania – Iringa, Tanzania

-Departing from Malawi today, we enter Tanzania.
-We ascend out of the Great Rift Valley through some remarkable mountain passes, passing enormous tea plantations in the highlands on the way, before eventually arriving at our camp located outside of Iringa.
+Departing from Malawi today, we make our way to Tanzania.
+We ascend out of the Great Rift Valley through some remarkable mountain passes, passing enormous tea plantations in the highlands before eventually arriving at our stop in Iringa.

 Accommodation: Camp: Kisolanza Farm

 Facilities: Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered.

 Route: Northern Lake Malawi to Iringa ±465km

 Border Post: Malawi: Songwe (no telephone), Open: 06h00-18h00 Tanzania: Chi’zumulu, Tel: +265 15 357 207, Open: 06h00-18h00.